 He is a past recipient of the Richard Farrow Gold Medal, presented by the Association for the Study of Medical Education in the United Kingdom for outstanding contributions to medical education.
 In 2014, he was named a Fellow of the American Educational Research Association and has an honorary professorial appointment at the University of Melbourne.

 The seminar is open to everybody.
-Some fruit and cake will be served directly after the talk at 2 PM.
+Lunch will be served at 1.00 PM.